IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

-# Deep dive into Memcached Operator Code on OpenShift Container Platform
+# Deep dive into Memcached Operator Code

 ## Expectations (What you have)
 * You have some experience developing operators.